neekee2001/fyp-file-sharing-system/README.md

 5. Set the encryption key by executing `php artisan key:generate`.
 6. Run migration `php artisan migrate --seed`.
 7. Copy `react/.env.example` into `react/.env`.
 Adjust the VITE_API_BASE_URL parameter.
-8. Open a new terminal/command prompt and navigate to the react folder with `cd react` command.
+8. Start a new terminal/command prompt and navigate to the react folder with `cd react` command.
 Run `npm install`.

 ## Golang
 Golang is used for attribute-based encryption (ABE).